Indoor Recess Games and Activities for Elementary Students (That Actually Work)

-The raindrops beat against the window as if they were almost taunting me…another day of indoor recess.
+The raindrops hit the window like tiny taunts…another day of indoor recess.
 Would I survive?
-It was, quite honestly, questionable.
+Honestly, it was questionable.

 Indoor Recess Games & Activities

-I know we all have our own preferences when it comes to how much movement and freedom we prefer during indoor recess.
-There are also space and student considerations to take into account.
-To help you find the perfect activities for your class, I’ve divided these activities into four categories: active, creative, whole-class, and partner games.
+I know we all have different preferences when it comes to indoor recess; some classes need movement, others need calm.
+Space and student needs matter too.
+To help you find the best fit, I’ve divided these ideas into four categories: active, creative, whole-class, and partner games.

 Go Noodle Indoor Recess Videos